Luke Jerram's multidisciplinary arts practice involves the creation of sculptures, installations and live artworks.

 Art of TV

 Luke is currently working with a number of media companies in the UK to develop a series of art project documentaries for television.
-The 'Park and Slide' documentary created by Icon Films recently aired on the BBC's The One Show and was watched by 3.6 million people.
-Here's a screen test he did in 2007 for IWC television.
+The 'Park and Slide' documentary created by Icon Films recently aired on the BBC's The One Show and was watched by 3.6 million people in the UK.

 European Green Capital Commission